-What are some ways of making this whole internet thing work?
+What are some ways of making this whole online cash flow thing work?
 How are people actually making money online?

 Examples of How to Make Money Online

-Personally, I’m still trying to figure this out, but generally speaking there are 4 ways people have generate income online.
-This list is certainly not comprehensive, but gives you a decent idea of what’s possible out there online:
+Personally, I’m still trying to figure this out, but generally speaking there are 4 ways people have generated income online.
+This list is certainly not comprehensive, but gives you a decent idea of what’s possible out there:

 - Ads are straightforward: you display ads on your website and earn money through impressions (how many times the ad loads) or on clicks (whenever a viewer clicks on the ad).

 - For my website, I use Google AdSense for ads.
-One downside of using Google AdSense is Google determines which ads it will display for you.
+One downside to using Google AdSense is Google determines which ads it will display for you.

 - Luckily, there are other ad networks you can apply to, and if your site becomes big enough, you will have the opportunity for direct ads (where you work with specific companies to serve targeted ads).